vimpostor/vim-lumen/README.md

 Plug 'vimpostor/vim-lumen'
 ```

+Once a system dark mode preference change is detected, this plugin will set the `background` vim option accordingly, so make sure that your colorscheme supports reloading as described in `:h 'background'`.

 # Dependencies

+## Linux

 On Linux it is required that you have `gdbus` installed together with **one** of the following options: